 Louis-Charles didn't appear deterred.
 The corners of his mouth twitched as though he was fighting a smile.
 "Come now.
 You truly don't find pleasure in anything?"

-There was something in the way he spoke that made Birdie's skin itch.
+There was something in the way he phrased his words that made Birdie's skin itch.
 She growled, "I like to sit in the garden and look at the flowers."

-Birdie made an attempt at ignoring the conversation at hand by slicing into her piece of roast with more force than needed.
+Birdie attempted to ignore the conversation by slicing into her piece of roast with more force than needed.
 Ripping the meat off her fork, she gnashed her teeth and huffed.